Gods in the Machine

 “Here’s where you tell me to get really drunk.”

 “No,” Broder said, filling the shot glasses with tequila.
 It was from the top shelf, I noted.
-Really good stuff, not that I knew my tequila.
+It was unlike Broder to be so generous.
 He handed me my glass, picking up his own and gesturing with it in the air.

 I took the shot.